hvianna/audioMotion.js/docs/user-interface.md

 You can use the player controls to play, pause and skip through songs in the play queue.

-The **Shuffle** button will shuffle the songs in the play queue and start playing.
+The **Shuffle** button will shuffle the songs in the play queue and start playback.

 If the **Repeat** option is active, the player will loop back to the first song after playing the entire queue.